Last reviewed: 2026-04-12

 Subtler but persistent.
 High-speed solar wind from holes in the Sun's corona.
 Keeps Kp elevated at 3-5 for days at a time.
 Predictable — they recur every 27 days as the Sun rotates.
 Less dramatic than CMEs but more reliable.

-It works through the ionosphere.
+The connection works through the ionosphere.
 High Kp means the magnetosphere is disturbed.
 Energetic particles rain into the upper atmosphere and change the ionosphere's electrical properties.
 Since the Schumann Resonance depends entirely on the Earth-ionosphere cavity, the resonance responds: amplitude up, frequency shifts, harmonics blur, coherence drops.

 The lag is typically hours.
 Kp spikes, and the Schumann spectrogram follows.
 That's why Ring 5 (Kp) sits on the outside of our Earth Core — the disturbance propagates inward.
+The ring guide explains how each layer maps to a data source.

 Using Kp in Practice